bhanvimenghani/Saathi/README.md

 + No personalized results

-## That's the reason Smart Lense is here :
+## That's the reason Saathi is here :

 In this interactive app, we have taken great care of the problem faced by Visually Impaired people and addressed all the issues related to them.